GRAPHIC-India market levels show effective rate has risen; cenbank meeting in focus

 While banks have not been actively participating in VRRRs, the RBI has net sold bonds worth 71 billion rupees in the open market in the four weeks to Sept.
 22.

-While yields on T-bills sold by the government have gained around 25 basis points, yields on commercial papers issued by non-banking finance companies have risen 35 basis points.
+Even companies have borne the brunt of tightening liquidity conditions, with yields on the short-term commercial papers issued by non-banking finance companies having risen 35 basis points since early June.

 ($1 = 83.2075 Indian rupees)